-Course Objectives: Upon successful completion of the Diploma of Information Technology, graduates will be able to:

-- Apply a broad body of fundamental knowledge of information technologies in selected areas of study from the areas of: networking, ICT management, web application development, operating systems and database. - Use the latest information technologies, and with self-learning capabilities, solve real-world ICT related problems. - Exhibit a range interpersonal and academic skills with a strong focus on development practice in an independent or collaborative environment; - Present foundation technical and theoretical knowledge and skills for industry certifications from reputable international vendors CISCO Certified Network Associate (CCNA) and Linux Professional Institute Certification (LPIC-1).
+Course Objectives:On successful completion of this course, students will be able to: 1.
+Apply a broad body of fundamental knowledge of information technologies in selected areas of study from the areas of: networking, ICT management, web application development, operating systems and database.
+2. Use the latest information technologies, and with self- learning capabilities, solve real-world ICT related problems.
+3. Exhibit a range interpersonal and academic skills with a strong focus on development practice in an independent or collaborative environment.
+4. Present foundation technical and theoretical knowledge and skills for industry certifications from reputable international vendors CISCO Certified Network Associate (CCNA) and Linux Professional Institute Certification (LPIC-1).